 Frangipani: the common name for Plumeria, a tropical flower.
 Frangipani is also known as West Indian Jasmine (although botanically speaking it is not a member of the jasmine family), and is frequently used to make leis.

 Frankincense: a gum resin from a tree (genus Boswellia) found in Arabia and Eastern Africa.
-It is harvested by making an incision in the bark; the milky juice leaks out and is left to harden over a period of months before it is collected.
+The resin is usually harvested by making incisions in the bark, then it is left to harden over a period of time before it is collected.
 Also called Olibanum.

-Galbanum: a gum resin that imparts a “green” smell.
+Galbanum: a gum resin (from genus Ferula) that imparts a "green" smell.

 Gourmand: in perfumery, describes fragrances which evoke food smells, such as chocolate, honey, or fruits.

 Headspace technology: a method of "capturing" the odor of a substance using an apparatus resembling a bell-jar.
 This has allowed perfumers to mimic the notes of flowers, plants, and foods which do not lend themselves otherwise to extraction.
 The different fragrance & flavor companies have their own fragrance capture systems based on headspace technology, including ScentTrek (Givaudan), "Jungle Essence" (Mane), NaturePrint (Firmenich).

 Heliotrope: botanically speaking, this refers to more than one type of flower, but in perfumery, it refers to a flowers of the family heliotropium, which are said to have a strong, sweet vanilla-like fragrance with undertones of almond.

 Immortelle: aka everlasting flower aka strawflower; the latin name is helichrysum.
 Has a greenish, herbaceous, almost bitter smell.